 All of the CEP Institute’s exams are self-study.
 The AECA exam is computer-based and open book, so registrants will have access to all their study texts on the same screen as the exam itself.
 We estimate preparing for the exam requires 40-50 hours of study time.

 The Advanced Accounting Certificate will be administered Pearson Vue testing centers across the country beginning in November 2020.
-In order to register, please fill out the form here.
-Once that form is submitted, you will receive a confirmation email that contains exam information and payment options.
+Once you register, you will receive a confirmation email that contains exam information and payment options.
 Please note that your registration is not complete until you have submitted payment.

-In the month leading up to the exam, registrants will receive an email from Pearson Vue, allowing them to select a testing date and time within the allotted testing window.
+In the month leading up to the exam, registrants will receive an email from Pearson Vue and/or ProctorU, allowing them to select a testing date and time within the allotted testing window.
 On the day of the test, registrants will have 4 hours to complete the exam.

 The AECA certificate is for financial reporting professionals in any organization that offers equity compensation, as well as the auditors who are required to verify proper expensing under ASC 718 and other applicable standards.